 - Plastic accessories and short battery life

-The amazing Celestron NexStar 6SE is a Schmidt-Cassegrain telescope, a quality component, and high-quality from each refractor and reflector telescopes.
+The amazing Celestron NexStar 6SE is a Schmidt-Cassegrain telescope, a quality component, and high-quality from each refractor and reflector telescope.
 The Celestron NexStar telescope is one of the best up-to-date compound telescopes within the Celestron range.
-It comes with a highly optimized computerized system and StarBright XLT lens coatings to make the Moon, stars and planets in the line up without any issue.
+It comes with a highly optimized computerized system and StarBright XLT lens coatings to make the Moon, stars, and planets in the line up without any issues.
 Due to its compact telescope, you can quickly move it to any place.

-The 6-inch aperture and 25mm Plossl eyepiece give you powerful magnification of 60x to 459x level of magnification.
-This telescope ranks highly exceptional matched to others of the same range in tech used in it.
+The 6-inch aperture and 25mm Plossl eyepiece give you a powerful magnification of 60x to 459x level of magnification.
+This telescope ranks highly exceptional, matched to others of the same range in tech used in it.
 The software of this brilliant telescope has a 40,000-object database.

 - Portable and easy to setup